What are microservices?

 - Monitoring: It’s critical to have a centralized view of the system to pinpoint sources of problems.

-- Debugging: Remote debugging isn’t an option and it won’t work across dozens or hundreds of services.
+- Debugging: Remote debugging through your local integrated development environment (IDE) isn’t an option and it won’t work across dozens or hundreds of services.
 Unfortunately there’s no single answer to how to debug at this time.

 - Connectivity: Consider service discovery, whether centralized or integrated.